Quality Function Deployment

 - Structured method with alignment of company’s potential and customer requirements.

-A: Primary steps involved in quality function deployment are
+Primary steps involved in quality function deployment are

 (i) collection of large-scale customer information and data and its compilation.